 But how does the divorce process change when there is a prenup?

-In standard divorce procedures in BC, couples go through the following basic steps:
+In standard divorce procedures in Alberta, couples go through the following basic steps:

 - One spouse files a petition for a divorce

 - If there is no response after 20 days, the divorce proceeds as uncontested

 - The couple settles key aspects like division of property, spousal support, child support, child custody – often using mediation or arbitration from a lawyer

 - If the couple cannot reach an agreement, it will go to trial and be settled in court

 The presence of a prenuptial agreement can simplify and speed up the normal flow of events as many of the main decisions have already been made.

 A prenuptial agreement is made before the marriage and usually covers key financial aspects of the relationship.

 For instance, it can list the assets that each spouse brings into the marriage and specify instructions for the division of property such as: